cezar-r/crypto_martingayle/README.md

  - What about something riskier like 3x?
 To see "Total Liquidation" (when the asset price falls below the graph's plateau), the asset will need to fall 53.17%, which is still a pretty safe bet to make.
 If the asset falls 33%, we will then open a 6x leveraged position at that price.
 If the asset falls 40% from the original price, we open a 12x leveraged position.

  <img src = 'https://github.com/cezar-r/crypto_martingayle/blob/master/imgs/3_leverage_tot_liq.png' height = 300 width = 400>
  - Now imagine, you placed these trades towards the bottom of a bear market.
 You would be holding a heavily leverage position from the very bottom.
-This is what I meant earlier by this strategy not needing "perfect timing" but "rough timing".
+This is what I meant earlier by this strategy not needing "perfect timing" but just a worst-case scenario price.

 ### Profit Taking
 You may also be thinking, "how much would the asset have to rise for me to profit".
 Each trade that is made, requires a smaller move by the asset for us to break even.
 - Let's continue with our 3x leveraged position example.
 The asset has fallen 42% since we started trading and we now have a very large 12x leveraged position.
-We only need to asset to go up 4% to break back even.
+We only need to asset to go up 6.5% to break back even.
 And as you can see, this line also begins to plateau the more leveraged positions we take.
 <img src = 'https://github.com/cezar-r/crypto_martingayle/blob/master/imgs/3_leverage_to_profit.png' height = 300 width = 400>

 - What if the asset were to breakeven?
 According to the chart below, we would be up about 900% (10x) on our trade.